Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Methodology

-Since computing the violation of an MIR cut would yield a nonlinear model, this model is an approximation that underestimates the violation $\varepsilon$ of a cut, by assuming it to be a number representable over a set $\mathcal{E}=\lbrace \varepsilon_k=2^{-k}: k\in K \rbrace$.
-Any feasible solution to MIR-Sep can be used to compute an MIR cut to add to the linear relaxation of the problem.
+Since computing the violation of an MIR cut would yield a nonlinear model, Appx-MIR-Sep approximates the violation $\varepsilon$ of a cut by assuming it is representable over a set $\mathcal{E}=\lbrace \varepsilon_k=2^{-k}: k\in K \rbrace$.
+Any feasible solution to Appx-MIR-Sep can be used to compute an MIR cut to add to the linear relaxation of the problem.
 The reader is referred to \cite{MIRseparator} for a more complete account of this model.

-What is of interest to us here is that MIR cuts empirically close large gaps and can be separated exactly via a MIP.
+What is of interest to us here is that MIR cuts empirically close large gaps and can be separated via a MIP.
 As cut separation is most useful at the root node of a branch-and-bound tree, the \textit{de facto} procedure for MIP solving, it is rather impractical to solve another complex separation MIP to facilitate solving the original MIP instance.
-However, since the number of variables in MIR-Sep depends on the number of constraints in the original MIP, a straightforward way to reduce MIR-Sep's computational cost is to reduce the number of constraints to aggregate (i.e., fix some entries of the vector $\lambda$ to zero \textit{a priori}).
-This is what we will attempt to do by training an ML classifier that identifies disposable constraints.
+However, since the number of variables in Appx-MIR-Sep depends on the number of constraints in the original MIP, a straightforward way to reduce Appx-MIR-Sep's computational cost is to reduce the number of constraints to aggregate (i.e., fix some entries of the vector $\lambda$ to zero \latin{a priori}).
+This is what we will attempt to do by training an ML classifier that identifies ``useful'' versus ``unimportant'' constraints.